seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab04-Configure-and-deploy-a-relational-data-storage-solution/LabExercise-2.md

-## Instructions
+# Instructions

-## Exercise 2: Enable Firewall rules and connect to DB.
+## Exercise 2: Enable Firewall rules and connect to Database.

-In this Exercise, you will configure Server firewall and database firewall to Adventureworks database and connect it.
+In this exercise, you will configure Server firewall and database firewall to Adventureworks database and connect it.

+In this exercise, you will:

++ Task 1: Set up server-level firewall rules using Azure Portal.
++ Task 2: Setup database firewall rules.

 ### Task 1: Set up server-level firewall rules using Azure Portal

-In this task you will copnfigure Server firewall.
+In this task you will configure Server firewall.
 Azure SQL Server is protected by server-level firewall rules.
 As a result, it applies to all underlying Azure SQL Databases.
 Before reaching the Azure server or database, each connection must pass through the firewall.

 #### Pre-requisites for this task